Ball culture: Language

+Ballroom culture has also reclaimed words typically used derogatorily against or in relation to women, such as "cunt" and "pussy".
+In ballroom, these words are instead used as high compliments, as femininity is valued and often desired.
+Similarly to other ballroom terms, these words have entered pop culture with this new positive meaning.
+The now-mainstream phrase "serving cunt" — a compliment meaning that one is embodying ultimate femininity – is an example of this.

 Music

-A key element of balls is also the music, which is typically characterized by distinct uptempo beats that are overlaid with the "raps" of commentators or emcees.
+A key element of balls is also the music, which is typically characterized by distinct up-tempo beats overlaid with the "raps" of commentators or emcees.
 Lyrics are just as stylized as the beats and often praise queerness and femininity through typically vulgar language and usage of words like "cunt" and "pussy".
 Historically, the music featured at balls has been whatever is popular within the black LGBT community at the time, ranging from disco, to club music, to house, to rap and R&B. House music, the primary sound of the balls, is always upwards of 120 beats per minute and has African roots, which is reflected in the rhythm.

 Today, it is common for older house classics like "Work This Pussy" by Ellis D, "Cunty" by Kevin Aviance, and "The Ha Dance" by Masters at Work to be remixed into new hits by the current wave of DJs and producers.
 Ballroom Icon DJ's Vjuan Allure, Angel X, and MikeQ, were the first DJs considered to have developed the first remixes of ballroom sound.
 In order, Vjuan Allure was the first to remix "The Ha Dance" in 2000, followed by Angel X in 2002, and then MikeQ in 2005.
 Overall, ball culture has been a fertile ground for new forms of house music and other genres of electronic dance music through its DJs.

-According to PBS Sound Field interview with MikeQ, one of ball music's pioneers, ball music started as house music that was being played at ballroom parties.
+According to a PBS Sound Field interview with MikeQ, one of ball music's pioneers, ball music began as house music played at ballroom parties.
 Over time, distinct features of ball music emerged, for instance the "Ha" crash, being placed on the every fourth of 4 beats and the minimal repetitive vocals, provided by ball commentators.
 The "Ha" crash cymbals often signify the time for ball dancers to strike a pose or hit the floor.
 Modern vogue music, along with house, incorporates elements of disco, funk, hip hop, contemporary R&B, Jersey club and other electronic music.

 The culture has also influenced a wave of queer hip hop artists such as Zebra Katz, House of Ladosha, and Le1f.